jaychesler/Portfolio/README.md

 # Jayson Chesler
- VR and AR producer.
-At the intersection of nonfiction storytelling and technology.
+Award-winning XR and 3D producer at the intersection of media and technology.

  jaychesler@gmail.com